AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-create.md

 With Visual Studio, you can create an Azure resource group project and add a virtual machine scale set template to it.
 You can choose whether you want to import it from GitHub or the Azure Web Application Gallery.
 A deployment PowerShell script is also generated for you.
 For more information, see [How to create a virtual machine scale set with Visual Studio](virtual-machine-scale-sets-vs-create.md).

-## Create from the Azure portal preview
+## Create from the Azure Portal

-The Azure portal preview provides a convenient way to quickly create a scale set.
-For more information, see [How to create a virtual machine scale set with the Azure portal preview](virtual-machine-scale-sets-portal-create.md).
+The Azure Portal provides a convenient way to quickly create a scale set.
+For more information, see [How to create a virtual machine scale set with the Azure Portal](virtual-machine-scale-sets-portal-create.md).

 ## Next steps